-If you prefer to use the website to enter data, use a field checklist to fill out in the field.
+If you prefer to use the website to enter data, there is a field checklist you can print and fill out in the field.
 When you get home, enter data at ebird.org/atlasnc.

 Breeding Behaviors

 Determining which birds are breeding in a region is what separates atlasing from general birding efforts.
 As mentioned before, your goal in atlasing is to observe and report specific behaviors that provide differing levels of evidence that a species is breeding in a block.
 Breeding behavior is classified into one of four categories, sorted by the strength of the evidence: